Then, in the last month of 2018, TranslatePress sales passed the 10000$ monthly recurring revenue mark.

 Moving forward, our key focus will be on acceleration in feature development.

-Let’s have a look into our goals for the next 4 months:
+Let’s have a look at our goals for the next 4 months:

-- Launch Media Translation (this module offers the ability to translate images, links, any type of media in a very intuitive UI)
+- Launch Media/Image Translation (this module offers the ability to translate images, links, and any type of media in a very intuitive UI)